daust/opal-tools/README.md

 ![patch directory](src/doc/resources/opal-tools-export.png)

 This will spool the files into the SQL source tree based on their object type.
-Then you can also copy them from there to the patch directory using ``1.copy-source-files.cmd`` and ``SourceFilesCopy.txt``.
+Then you can also copy them from there to the patch directory using ``1.copy-source-files.cmd`` and ``SourceFilesCopy.conf``.

 ![patch directory](src/doc/resources/opal-tools-export-directory-structure.png)